gtheilman/OnCallAssignments/README.md

 -  Import and export students in CSV format

-The program doesn't currently interact with Twitter.
-However, it will generate a "draft tweet" that you can cut and paste into the Twitter website, a Blackboard Announcement, or whatever method by which you choose to disseminate the consult request.
+The program doesn't send the tweet.
+However, it will generate a "draft tweet" that you can cut and paste into the Twitter website, an email, a Blackboard Announcement, or whatever method by which you choose to disseminate the consult request.

 ### Technical Details

-This particular version uses [Twilio](http://www.Twilio.com) as a backend for the voice recording and text messages.
+The application uses [Twilio](http://www.Twilio.com) as a backend for the voice recording and text messages.
 The faculty member has to have their own Twilio account and is responsible for whatever [charges](https://www.twilio.com/pricing) are incurred.
 I do not have any financial interest in Twilio.
 For sake of disclosure, some of the other providers of similar services are [Tropo](https://www.tropo.com/), [Plivo](https://www.plivo.com/), and [Nexmo](https://www.nexmo.com/).
 Fork requests from persons wishing to adapt this software for use with other company's backends are welcome.

 ![](https://github.com/gtheilman/OncallAssignments/blob/master/media/Process.png)